skcalanderson2/GetandCleaningDataProject/README.md

-# Get and Cleaning Data Project
+# Getting and Cleaning Data Project